grocy/grocy-desktop/README.md

 # grocy-desktop
-A (windows) desktop application wrapper for [grocy](https://github.com/berrnd/grocy)
+A (Windows) desktop application wrapper for [grocy](https://github.com/grocy/grocy)

 ## Motivation
 grocy is a selfhosted PHP web application, so normally runs on webservers.
-If you are not so familiar with the technical things regarding webservers, but just want to have grocy running like a normal desktop application, this is what you need.
+If you are not so familiar with the technical things regarding webservers, but just want to have grocy running like a normal (Windows) desktop application, this is what you need.

 ## How to install
 Just download and execute the [latest release](https://releases.grocy.info/latest-desktop), afterwards you will have a shortcut on your desktop which starts grocy.

 ## How to update
-Just download and execute the [latest release](https://releases.grocy.info/latest-desktop). grocy itself can also be updated separately (top menu bar `grocy/Update`).
+Just download and execute the [latest release](https://releases.grocy.info/latest-desktop). grocy itself can also be updated separately (top menu bar `grocy -> Update`).

 ## Localization
 grocy-desktop itself is not localized, but grocy is and will use automatically the localization based on your system language, if available.